Getting people to follow your B&B on social media

 To sum up, social media is a great way to put your guesthouse in front of more and more people every day, from both the UK and further afield.
 It’s also the perfect place to get chatting to your guests before they arrive and keep in touch with them after they’ve had a great stay!
 So, be social media savvy and it might just pay off!

-Managing the social media side of your business could take up a lot of your time, but eviivo are here to help!
-Our award-winning product, eviivo suite, is designed to make life as easy as possible for independent hoteliers and property owners, so you have time for the more important things like looking after guests and marketing your property on social media.
+Managing the social media side of your business could take up a lot of your time, but eviivo can help you save time with our award-winning hotel booking software, designed to make life as easy as possible for independent hoteliers and property owners.